Th3Sp00kyM8/starting-homelab-development/topology/hardware-layout.md

 ### Network Logic

-This layered path simulates a **small enterprise topology**, where routing, security, and access are intentionally separated:
+This layered path simulates a small enterprise topology, where routing, security, and access are intentionally separated:

 1. **Edge Connectivity (Hotspot + GL.iNet)**
    - Represents the external ISP or WAN link.